zachbf/vatsim-metar/README.md

 # vatsim-metar
-A simple tool for storing VATSIM METARS in a database to save bandwidth.
+A simple tool for storing VATSIM METARs in a database to save bandwidth.